Trams in Germany: History

 In the 1970s, the first urban railway cars were developed in the Federal territory.
 In some cases, tried and tested tram types were modified in such a way that they were also suitable for elevated platforms; While long-distance articulated wagons with a trajectory of curves were built for Frankfurt and Hanover, the Stuttgart tram was followed by the opposite route, although a number of Stuttgart lines were also used as a conventional tram.
 In their first versions, the new Stuttgart double-wagon consisted of two four-axle single-wagons without a transition, and their bogies were much further apart than with classic streetcar trucks.

 In the 1990s, high-pressure low-floor trains were developed.
 In part, considerable changes were noticeable after large numbers of units were already in use.
 Also some older articulated cars were improved after 1990 with a low-floor segment.
 In order to avoid problems with low-floor technology, there are also new designs that are not completely low-floor, such as the Flexity Swift, developed for Cologne since 1995, whose axle distribution with four wheels is firmly developed underneath a short middle segment from a conventional articulated carriage type of the Zurich tram, the middle segment of which, however, has an exterior door.
 A pioneer in the development of Regiotram is Karlsruhe.

 Since 2000, the low-floor technology have been increasingly improved.
 Since 2001, the market leader Bombardier has been producing eight-axle three-piece rather than six-axle single-axle engines.
 And as successor model of the ADtranz low floor tram, is the Flexity Berlin.
 Particularly long-range low-floor articulation trains are built for the Dresden transport companies.
 At a time when low-floor technology is already almost standard, on the other hand the railways as RegioTrams also use railways, tramway vehicles (increasingly known as tramway vehicles) have to fulfill contradictory requirements.

 Kurzgelenkwagen

-Kurzgelenkwagen is a German term for articulated cars that require exactly one bogie per carbody.
-These are mostly of the GT4 type; a German acronym for an articulated (G for Gelenk = "joint") motorized (T for Triebwagen) tramcar with 4 axles.
-Two different models of these have been deployed:
+Kurzgelenkwagen is a German term meaning short-articulated tramcar.
+These articulated cars require olnly one bogie per carbody.
+Initially, they were mostly of the GT4 type; a German acronym for an articulated (G for Gelenk = "joint") motorized (T for Triebwagen) tramcar with 4 axles.
+Two different models of these have been deployed: Type Stuttgart and Type Bremen.

+This concept found another use in three- and four-part low floor trams built since 1989, however a special track layout is necessary for these trams, as they have the tendency to swerve in curves.
+MAN and Adtranz delivered these vehicles to Bremen, Berlin, Munich and Nuremberg; Duewag built a series of 40 for Frankfurt am Main (Type R).